MicrosoftDocs/Azure-RMSDocs/Azure-RMSDocs/plan-design/migrate-from-ad-rms-phase3.md

 - Use group policy software installation to publish the script for the user to run

-- Use a software deployment solution, such as Microsoft Intune or System Center Configuration Manager, to make the script available for the user to run
+- Use a software deployment solution, such as System Center Configuration Manager, to make the script available for the user to run

 - Ask the user to run the script when they are signed in to their computer